grwlf/vkhs/README.md

 * ~~Decrypt 'RepeatedForm' errors~~
 * ~~Support storing access-tokens in a temp file~~
-* Still no support for captchas, one probably should hack `defaultSupervisor` and add them.
+* ~~Still no support for captchas, one probably should hack `defaultSupervisor` and add them.~~
+* Make user-friendly multy-platform captcha display.
+* Fix login automata behaviour regarding captcha failures.
-* Re-implement VK monad as a Free monad special case
+* Re-implement VK monad as a Free monad special case.
-* Runhaskell: handle some standard command line arguments
+* Runhaskell: handle some standard command line arguments.
-* Minor issues here and there.
-Use `git grep FIXME` to find them
 * ~~File uploading still not functioning.~~
 * Network connection timeout is not handled by the coroutine supervisor.
 * Enhance the way `vkq` accepts arguments, support multy-line messages.
 * Grammatical mistakes.
 Any corrections will be kindly accepted.
+* Minor issues here and there.
+Use `git grep FIXME` to find them.

 Installing
 ==========